KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 - **Mobile or desktop applications.** Registration to the `didconnect:` scheme is specific to the operating system.
 - **Web applications.** Registration to the `didconnect:` scheme is done using `registerProtocolHandler()` on the web browser.

-## Limitations and possible improvements
+## Current limitations

 ### Flow support uncertainty

 This specification describes the use of a custom URI scheme to express authorization requests.
-This makes it possible for any registered software on  the user agent to handle requests.
-This approach, similar to that of the `mailto:` and `tel:` URI schemes, implies the client app does not know what AS will actually respond to authorization requests, and what grant flows it will support.
+This makes it possible for any registered application on the user agent to handle requests.
+This approach, similar to that of the `mailto:` and `tel:` URI schemes, implies the client app does not know what AS implementation will actually respond to authorization requests, and what grant flows it will support.

-This uncertainty represents both a risk and added out-of-band work on the client side to try to guess what flow to request.
+This uncertainty represents both a risk and added out-of-band work on the client side to try and guess what flow to request.
 One approach is to determine the type of AS based on heuristics.
-Another approach is to present multiple requests and let the user or the user agent make a decision.

-A possible improvement (see Appendix below) would be for a negotiation mechanism to be defined, where the client would announce the flows it supports, and let the AS make a decision based on its own capabilities.
-This would be similar to content type or language negotiation in HTTP.
+One possible improvement would be to use negotiation: the client would announces the flows it supports, and the AS makes a decision based on its own capabilities.
+This is similar to content type or language negotiation in HTTP.

-# Appendix: Ideas around Authorization Server diversity and flow negotiation

-This appendix describes a method for an OAuth client to dynamically negotiate with the AS the OAuth grant flow to be used, similar to content type or language negotiation in HTTP.
-This is useful in situations where the client can't know the flows that will be supported by the AS.
-One such example is a DIDConnect flow.

-The negotiation is in two steps:
+The negotiation takes place in two steps:

-1. The client announces in the authorization request the grant flows it supports, as a semicolon-separated list of supported response types.
+1. Client announces in the authorization request the grant flows it supports, as a semicolon-separated list of supported response types.
-2. The AS selects a grant flow according on its own capabilities.
+2. AS selects a grant flow according on its own capabilities.

 TODO: Details and examples.